Sciss/FScape-next/README.md

 ## building

-The project builds with sbt against Scala 2.13, 2.12 (JVM) and Scala 2.13 (JS).
+The project builds with sbt against Scala 2.12, 2.13, Dotty (JVM) and Scala 2.13 (JS).
 The last version to support Scala 2.11 was 2.28.0.

 ## linking